 UNC Adult Genetics Clinic

-We are not scheduling outpatient appointments at this time due to concerns of COVID19.
+We are not currently scheduling in-person outpatient appointments at this time due to concerns of COVID19.
 We are scheduling telemedicine visits for a select group of referrals and will be in contact regarding scheduling.
 We currently have long wait times for clinical appointments due to backlog related to COVID19.
 If a referral is urgent, please call our team to discuss alternative genetic counseling options.
 Thank you for your patience during this time.

 We specialize in evaluating adults who are suspected to have a genetic condition or who have family members with a known or suspected genetic condition.

 Our clinical practice includes evaluations for a variety of conditions, including: